dispatchrabbi/trackbear/README.md

 ./scripts/update-on-production.sh
 ```

+The update script will build the front end, apply migrations, and restart the app in pm2 (see below).

+The server uses pm2 to stay up and running.
+The app config is in `ecosystem.config.cjs`.

 ## Acknowledgements

 Polar bear photo by <a href="https://unsplash.com/@hansjurgen007?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Hans-Jurgen Mager</a> on <a href="https://unsplash.com/photos/polar-bear-on-snow-covered-ground-during-daytime-qQWV91TTBrE?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>.

 Thank you to the Overachievers Discord Chat for alpha-testing this and providing many good suggestions.
+See ACKNOWLEDGEMENTS.md for a list!